Important Changes to the Real Estate Award

 - Must be above 21 years old.

 The commission-only employees must be reviewed every 12 months to ensure they meet the MITA requirements.
 If MITA requirements are not met, they can no longer be engaged on a commission-only arrangement as that arrangement would breach the Award’s provisions which may trigger financial penalties to the employer.
+However, these employees would be eligible to be reassessed the following 12 months in order to establish whether they requalify under the MITA requirements.
+If they do, they can be paid again as commission-only employees.

 Minimum commission only rate